CCOG for SOC 230 Winter 2024

 Outcome Assessment Strategies

-Students will demonstrate the learning outcomes by these tasks conducted individually and in cooperation with other students:
+Students will demonstrate the learning outcomes by these tasks conducted individually and in collaboration with other students:

-1. Complete reflections, concept clarification, and critical thinking assignments on various professional and policy issues.
+1. Complete reflections, concept clarification, and critical thinking assignments and discussions on various professional, aging services, and policy issues.

-2. Engage in a service-learning project with elders, that incorporates a reflection component.
+2. Engage in a community-based learning project with older persons, virtually or in person, that incorporates a reflection component.

-4. Students enrolled in the Gerontology Certificate/Degree Program should complete portfolio entries related to knowledge, skills, and work experience gained through the course.
+5. Students enrolled in the Gerontology Certificate/Degree Program should complete e-portfolio entries related to knowledge, attitudes, and skills gained through the course.

 Course Content (Themes, Concepts, Issues and Skills)